SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 KNOWLEDGE, SKILLS AND ABILITIES

-Ability to establish and maintain effective working relationships with staff members, other agencies and institutions and the general public.
+Ability to establish and maintain professional working relationships with customers, employees, supervisory and management staff, personnel from other agencies and institutions and the general public;

 LICENSES, REGISTRATIONS AND CERTIFICATIONS